view release on metacpan or search on metacpan

 If you provide source files for only B<one> language, C<Affix::Build> delegates the entire build process to that

-This is the preferred method as it guarantees the language's standard library and runtime environment are configured
+This ensures that the language's standard library and runtime environment are configured exactly as intended by its

 lib/Affix/Wrap.pod view on Meta::CPAN